Encoding vs Encryption: Key Distinction

-Encoding transforms data for compatibility; encryption protects confidentiality with a key.
-Confusing the two is a serious security mistake — learn the difference.
+Encoding transforms data for compatibility; encryption protects it with a key.
+Confusing the two is a serious security mistake — learn the critical difference.

 Published: